rlc116/data-analyst-exercise-rcockroft/README.md

 ### Assignment
 1. Merge the two CSV files into a single dataset.
 Use the mapping YAML file to normalize the type field to a product line.
-2. Filer the data such that it only contains transactions for 1/2/2023.
+2. Filter the data such that it only contains transactions for 1/2/2023.
-3. Using the merged and filtered data, create a histograms for product line and one for time of day.
+3. Using the merged and filtered data, create two histograms:
+   1. Total revenue in each product line for 1/2.
+   2. Total number of items purchased for each hour of the day on 1/2.
 4. Create a GitHub repository with your scripts/notebooks.